Relating Functional and Imperative Session Types

 \subsection{Linear Functional Session Types}

-On the functional side, we consider an extension of a synchronous variant of the LFST calculus \cite{DBLP:journals/jfp/GayV10} by linear records with disjoint concatenation.
-Figure~\ref{fig:lfst-syntax} gives its syntax.
-The constants $k$ and the first line of the expression grammar are taken from the literature.
-The second line of the expression grammar is new and defines operations on linear records.
-The empty record is $\Remp$, $\Rsingle\alpha e$ constructs a singleton record with field $\alpha$ given by $e$, $\Rconcat {e_1}{e_2}$ is the disjoint concatenation of records $e_1$ and $e_2$, $\Rsplit e \alpha$ projects field $\alpha$ out of the record $e$ and returns a pair of the contents of the field and the remaining record, $\Rsplitmany e {\alpha^*}$ generalizes splitting to a list of names $\alpha^*$ and returns a pair of two records, one with the fields $\alpha^*$ and the other with the remaining fields.
+On the functional side, we consider an extension of a synchronous variant of the LFST calculus~\cite{DBLP:journals/jfp/GayV10} by linear records with disjoint concatenation. \Cref{fig:lfst-syntax} gives the syntax of this calculus, which we call LFST-rec.
+The syntax is taken from the literature, except for the cases with gray background color, which were added to match the VGR calculus.
+The $\New$-constant creates an access point, which is bound by a $\Cnewap n C$ configuration.
+The $\Close$-constant closes a channel of session type $\End$.
+The second line of the expression grammar adds the standard elimination of linear units and defines operations on linear records.
+We write $\Remp$ for the empty record, $\Rsingle\alpha e$ to construct a singleton record with field $\alpha$ given by $e$, $\Rconcat {e_1}{e_2}$ for the disjoint concatenation of records $e_1$ and $e_2$, $\Rsplit e \alpha$ to project field $\alpha$ out of the record $e$ returning a pair of the contents of the field and the remaining record, and $\Rsplitmany e {\vec\alpha}$ for generalized projection to a list of names $\vec\alpha$ that returns a pair of two records, one with the fields $\vec\alpha$ and the other with the remaining fields.

+The extension with records can be regarded as syntactic sugar as it is well known how to compile records to nested pairs.
+Given that compilation, the typing rules for record operations are derived rules.
+We prefer the convenience of the record notation as it avoids the additional bookkeeping of this compilation step.

 A configuration $C$ can be a single thread, two configurations running in parallel, a channel abstraction binding the two ends to $\gamma$ and $\delta$, or an access point abstraction $\Cnewap n C$.
 The latter is a straightforward addition to LFST, which assumes the existence of globally known access points.